subhasisp1/Sign-Detection/README.md

-# Capturing images using Nicla Vision
+## Capturing images using Nicla Vision
   ![pindiagram](images/pindiagram.png)

+  Following steps can be performed to capturing images using Nicla Vision for creating your own dataset.
 1. Connect a Button to Nicla Vision A0 and GND.
 2. Store the main.py file present in Capture_Picture folder present in Nicla Vision Folder.
 3. Change WiFi credentials SSID , KEY to your WiFi name and password in main.py